 Careers in sports and fitness are among the most exciting and fastest-growing occupations in the United States today.
 Comments from people in the industry, current statistics and forecasts, and realistic descriptions provide a useful look at sports and fitness jobs ranging from athletic trainers to recreation therapists, to sports medicine physicians.

-The US Coast Guard offers a wide array of career opportunities.
-Comments from men and women who have served in the military, current statistics and forecasts, and realistic descriptions provide a useful look at Coast Guard jobs ranging from boatswain's mates to health service technicians to operations specialists.
+The US Air Force offers a wide array of career opportunities.
+Comments from men and women who have served in the military, current statistics and forecasts, and realistic descriptions provide a useful look at Air Force jobs ranging from Pilot, to Psychologist to Pararescue.

 Nonfiction titles that are relevant, convenient, and accessible research and learning tools for sixth to twelfth grade students.
 Focused on digital issues.